 The success of the ARAG Group is based on the high quality of its products and the particular innovative strength of the Group.
-The quality of its offerings is reflected in the many awards and seals of approval that it regularly receives from independent organizations.
-ARAG Allgemeine, the ARAG Group's casualty and property insurer, believes it is critical to take the lead in the market and help to shape this market through competitive products.
+The quality of its offerings is regularly reflected in the many awards and seals of approval that it receives from independent organizations.
+ARAG Allgemeine, the ARAG Group's casualty and property insurer, believes it is critical to take the lead in its market and help to shape this market through competitive products.
 The Company places particular emphasis on variable modules that allow policyholders in the different target groups to obtain precisely tailored insurance cover and minimize their risks very effectively.

-With this in mind, ARAG Allgemeine introduced a new bundled product, ARAG Recht & Gewerbe, in the reporting year.
-This unique package for freelancers, the self-employed, and traders provides comprehensive legal, property, and liability cover within a single policy and includes a no claims discount system.
-By launching ARAG Recht & Gewerbe for small business customers, ARAG is aiming to replicate the success story of its ARAG Recht & Heim all-round cover product for private customers.
+With this in mind, ARAG Allgemeine introduced a new bundled product, ARAG Recht & Gewerbe, in 2023.
+ARAG Recht & Gewerbe is a unique package for freelancers, the selfemployed, and traders.
+It provides comprehensive legal, property, and liability cover within a single policy and includes a no claims discount system.
+By launching Recht & Gewerbe for small business customers, ARAG is aiming to replicate the success story of its ARAG Recht & Heim all-round cover product for private customers.
+The product was updated for the first time in 2024 to incorporate the new coverage concept from ARAG SE's ARAG legal insurance for small business customers, which was launched in May 2024.